San Francisco Sexual Harassment Lawyer

 Sexual harassment is prohibited by both state and federal law.
 On a state level, sexual harassment goes against California’s Fair Employment and Housing Act.
 This act protects employees from being harassed or discriminated against based on sex, including unwanted sexual advances or conduct of a sexual nature.

 Title VII of the Civil Rights Act of 1964 is the federal law against sexual harassment.
 This law prohibits employment discrimination based not only on sex but on race, color, religion, national origin and other protected classes, as well.
-Sexual harassment in the workplace is not the only form of this tort, however; a victim could suffer sexual harassment in many different settings, including school, the gym, religious institutions and online.
+Sexual harassment in the workplace is not the only form of this tort, however; a victim could suffer sexual harassment in many different settings, including school, at the dentist, the gym, religious institutions and online.

 What Are the Types of Sexual Harassment?